Buying and Financing Property in the UK

 If you would like us to assist in arranging finance, or any other aspect of your purchase in the UK, please complete an Inquiry Form and we will respond promptly.
 We can also provide access to tax services that can complete both your Australian and UK tax returns – in an integrated fashion that ensures that you are fully compliant across both countries and tax effective.

-It's useful to know that when an investment property is owned jointly, and then sold, when calculating capital gains both parties will receive the benefit of the current exempt allowance of £11,100 thus reducing the taxable capital gains by £22,200.
+It's useful to know that when an investment property is owned jointly, and then sold, that when calculating capital gains both parties will receive the benefit of the current exempt allowance of £11,300 thus reducing the taxable capital gains by £22,600.

-For residents planning to leave the UK, you should note that from April 2015 the UK introduced a capital gains tax in respect of non-residents - so you will typically be liable for CGT on any capital gain from that point in time - bearing in mind that if you are resident in Australia as a citizen or permanent resident you will also have an Australian liability and will likely receive a foreign tax offset in respect of any CGT paid in the UK, so there is no double taxation.
+For residents planning to leave the UK, you should note that from April 2015 the UK introduced a capital gains tax in respect of non-residents - so you will typically be liable for CGT on any capital gain from that point in time and there are stringent reporting obligations.
+Also bear in mind that if you are resident in Australia as a citizen or permanent resident you will also have an Australian liability and will likely receive a foreign tax offset in respect of any CGT paid in the UK, so there is no double taxation.

 Transferring ownership of UK property between spouses is capital gains tax free and it may also be stamp duty free (as a gift).
 Otherwise, you will pay property stamp duty upon purchase; the exact percentages can range anywhere from 0% of the purchase price to 12%.
 (The 12% maximum applies to that portion of the property value above GBP1.5M pounds).